 Media can be a great way to round out your language learning in a way that’s fun and engaging, and it’s especially practical because much of it helps you learn Spanish for free.
 But keep in mind that to really master a language, you’ve got to do more than just listening to it or reading words on a screen; you’ll need to supplement media with ways to practice writing and speaking Spanish, too, especially in real-life conversations.

-Library Books And Public Resources
+Learning Spanish For Free With Library Books And Public Resources

 If you have a library card, you open up a whole new way to learn, and often for free.
 Libraries are designed to make learning more accessible to the general public, and many of them have resources that make it easier to learn Spanish for free — whether it’s through Spanish language textbooks or just Spanish literature of every level.

 But textbooks and other learning materials might not be readily available at your local library, or you might not get enough time with them before it’s time to turn them back in.
-And that’s not to mention the fact that, depending on the size of your local library, the selection of resources to help you learn Spanish for free might be limited to begin with.
+And that’s not to mention the fact that, depending on the size of your local library, the selection of resources to help you practice Spanish for free might be limited to begin with.
 And if you don’t live near a library, it might not be a great option for you, either.

 If you want to dive headfirst into learning Spanish, there’s no doubt that immersion learning — putting yourself in a place where you’re forced to speak Spanish regularly — is the way to go.
 Though it may be uncomfortable at first, you’ll be challenged to survive in an environment where most people don’t speak your native language, and you’ll make rapid progress in learning Spanish when you have no other choice.